Toric Foliated Minimal Model Program: Acknowledgement

 \section{Acknowledgement}

 }

-The author would like to thank Zhan Li and Hang Zhao for informative discussion about the theory of foliations during the algebraic geometry seminar at Southern University of Science and Technology. \\
+The author would like to thank Zhan Li and Hang Zhao for their informative discussion about the theory of foliations during the algebraic geometry seminar at the Southern University of Science and Technology.
+The author also would like to thank the anonymous referee for his or her helpful comments. \\